neo-project/docs/docs/en-us/tooldev/concept/wallets.md

 }
 ```

+**Description of attributes**:

-- `name` is a label that the user has given to the wallet file.
+- `name`: a label that the user has given to the wallet file

-- `version` is currently fixed at 1.0 and will be used for functional upgrades in the future.
+- `version`: currently fixed at 1.0, may be changed for functional upgrades in the future

-- `scrypt` (n/r/p) are scrypt parameters for scrypt algorithm used for encrypting and decrypting the private keys in the wallet.
+- `scrypt` (n/r/p): three parameters of scrypt algorithm to regulate calculation performance

-- `accounts` is an array of Account objects which describe the details of each account in the wallet.
+- `accounts`: a list of accounts which describe the details of each account in the wallet

+- `address`: the standard NEO address of each account

+- `label`: a short description of the account, can be `null`

+- `isDefault`: means if this account is the default account in the wallet

+- `lock`: means if this account is locked or not

+- `key`: nep2Key encrypted according to NEP2

+- `contract`: details of the address script contract

+- `script`:  the script (represented in a hexdecimal string) of the address script contract

+- `parameters`: a list of contract parameters

+- `parameters.name`: name of the contract parameter

+- `type`: type of the contract parameter

+- `deployed`: means if this contract is deployed or not

+- `accounts.extra`: extra attributes of the account, can be `null`

-- `extra` is an object that is defined by the implementer of the client to store extra data.
-This field can be `null`.
+- `extra`: extra attributes of the wallet, can be `null`

-NEP6 wallet uses scrypt algorithm as the core method of wallet encryption and decryption.
+An NEP6 wallet uses scrypt algorithm as the core method of wallet encryption and decryption.

-**Encryption steps**：
+**Encryption steps**:

-1. The address is derived from the public key, and the address hash is computed by `SHA256(SHA256(Address))`
+1. The address is derived from the public key, and the address hash is the first four bytes of `SHA256(SHA256(Address))`

-2. Calculate a `derivedkey` by the scrypt algorithm, and divide the 64-byte data into two halves as `derivedhalf1` and `derivedhalf2`.
-Scrypt uses the following parameters:
+2. Calculate a `derivedkey` by the scrypt algorithm, and divide the 64-byte data into two halves as `derivedhalf1` and `derivedhalf2` Scrypt uses the following parameters:

     - ciphertext: The entered password (UTF-8 format)
 	- salt: address hash